NirantK/breakoutlist-india/README.md

 ```
 What company should I join?

-“If you join a company, my general advice is to join a company on a breakout trajectory.”
+“If you join a company, my general advice is
+to join a company on a breakout trajectory.”

 — Sam Altman, President at Y Combinator
 ```

 ### Why?

-The Original [Breakout List](https://breakoutlist.com/) has been used by thousands of engineers to identify great companies to join.
+The Original [Breakout List](https://breakoutlist.com/)-US has been used by thousands of engineers to identify great companies to join.

-It focusses on US based companies and not all great engineers can move to United States.
-We've curated high tech companies, Indian or not, but doing software engineering in India.
+It focusses on United States based companies and not all great engineers can move there.
+Thanks to Sir Obama and Trump, lot of good engineering companies have opened Indian offices recently or started taking Indian markets more seriously.

+We've curated some of these high tech companies, Indian or not, but doing software engineering in India.

 ### [Career Notes for Ambitious Engineers and Designers](https://breakoutcareers.com/)